FingerLeakers/BHA_Spectrophotometer/README.md

 The To Do's are tracked using the Issues section.
 Please maket more suggestions by posting there.

+* Replace the TSL1406R because of obsolescence.
+Currently testing the [TSL1401CL](https://nl.rs-online.com/web/p/photodetector-arrays/7857692/) as an alternative.

 ## License

 All code is licensed under GNU General Public License.